Claude Artifact Download Fails or Saves an Empty File

 1. You clicked before the artifact finished generating

-While Claude is streaming, the artifact card shows a spinner in the upper-right.
-The download button stays clickable but returns whatever snapshot existed at that moment — often empty or truncated.
+While Claude is streaming, the artifact card shows a spinner and the title keeps changing.
+The download button stays clickable but captures whatever snapshot existed at that instant, which is often empty or truncated.

-How to spot it: Look for the spinner on the artifact card or the “Generating…” badge next to the title.
+How to spot it: look for the spinner on the card or a “Generating…” state next to the title.
 Wait until the card goes static and the title stops changing.

 2. A browser extension is killing the blob URL

-uBlock Origin, Privacy Badger, Brave Shields, and aggressive ad blockers treat blob: URLs as suspect and silently swallow them.
-The smoking gun: nothing shows up in DevTools → Network when you click download.
+uBlock Origin, Privacy Badger, Brave Shields, Ghostery, and aggressive ad/script blockers treat blob: URLs as suspect and silently swallow them.
+This is the single most common cause of artifact problems after premature clicks, and ad blockers and privacy extensions are also the usual reason the preview pane itself fails to render.
+The smoking gun: nothing appears in DevTools → Network when you click download.

-3. Huge canvas / HTML artifact runs out of memory
+3. A huge canvas / HTML artifact runs out of memory

 How to spot it: DevTools → Console shows RangeError: Maximum call stack size exceeded or Allocation failed - JavaScript heap out of memory.